Malcolm X The White Liberal Quote

 5. Use Your Privilege: If you have privilege, use it to amplify the voices of marginalized communities and create opportunities for them to be heard.

-• Speak up in meetings and other settings to ensure that diverse perspectives are represented.
+• Speak up in meetings and other settings to confirm that diverse perspectives are represented.

 • Use your social media platforms to share information about anti-racist causes and initiatives.